 The word translated as "in" can be "into" when referring to a location.
 However, it can also mean "for" referring to a purpose for an action.

-The oven is Greek for a small, clay vessel used for baking bread.
-In our ovens, the fire is on the outside, but the bread is on the inside.
-But the ovens Christ describes are different.
-The first is made in the clay vessel and the dough for the bread is attached to its sides.
-Christ says that the "grass" thrown inside, he is describing it being baked, not burned up in a fire.
-So the "grass", that is, the foliage, of "the lilies of the field" (Mat 6:28) becomes the fuel for baking bread.
-This image is similar to the one evoked by the "Parable of the Weeds", where the weeds are bundled to be burnt, while the wheat the makes the bread is gathered into barns (Mat 13:30).
+The oven is Greek for a small, clay vessel used for baking bread (see picture above).
+The ovens Jesus describes are different than ours, which have the fire is on the outside and bread on the inside.
+These ovens are clay vessels.
+The fire is burned in the vessel.
+The dough for the bread is attached to the vessel's sides.
+The "grass", that is, the foliage, of "the lilies of the field" (Mat 6:28) becomes the fuel for baking bread.
+This image is similar to the one evoked by the "Parable of the Weeds", where the weeds are bundled to be burned in ovens.
+The wheat, gathered into barns (Mat 13:30) for flour, makes the dough cooked by these weeds.

 The Greek word translated as "not" is the Greek negative used to deny objective facts, not opinions.
 It makes a negative statement of fact.